staabm/staabm.github.io/draft.md

 As a result of this work, a [summary of these performance work and my vita](https://blog.blackfire.io/meeting-markus-staab-crafting-a-more-performant-open-source-landscape-with-blackfire.html) was published on the blackfire.io Blog.

-### PHPStan Highlight: Improved developer experience for the result cache
+#### PHPStan Highlight: Improved developer experience for the result cache

-The PHPStan result cache is a key piece for fast feedback loops.
+The PHPStan result cache is a key piece for a fast feedback loops.
 Why, how it works and how to debug problems with it was described in [this blog post](https://staabm.github.io/2023/10/21/phpstan-result-cache-gotchas.html).
 I have dumbed everything I know about it into this article.

-### PHPStan Highlight: Support for array shape covariance
+#### PHPStan Highlight: Support for array shape covariance

 One of the craziest contributions this year.
 After days of in-depth analysis finally [a one line fix](https://github.com/phpstan/phpstan-src/pull/2655) resulted in fixing 5 bugs.

 ![grafik](https://github.com/phpstan/phpstan-src/assets/120441/620c4c70-5ba0-4d6b-9090-40c5cc9f59aa)

-### PHPStan Highlight: "Fix !isset() with Variable"
+#### PHPStan Highlight: "Fix !isset() with Variable"

 As highlighted in [various](https://twitter.com/markusstaab/status/1729523854383497533) [tweets](https://twitter.com/markusstaab/status/1730509736108282344) working on falsey-context type inference improvements in PHPStan.
 This was my most time consuming and most rewarding contribution this year.